shivaaansh/Email-Phishing-Detector/README.md

 # Phishing Email Detector with Automated Quarantine and Alert System

 This project is an automated tool for detecting, quarantining, and alerting about suspicious phishing emails.
-It integrates with the VirusTotal API to scan URLs found in emails, flags potential phishing threats, quarantines them, and notifies the security team.
+It integrates with the VirusTotal API to scan URLs found in emails, flags potential phishing threats, quarantines them, and notifies the security team and management.

 ---